Corporatocracy

-The concept has been used in explanations of bank bailouts, excessive pay for CEOs, as well as complaints such as the exploitation of national treasuries, people, and natural resources.
+The concept has been used in explanations of bank bailouts, excessive pay for CEOs, and the exploitation of national treasuries, people, and natural resources.
 It has been used by critics of globalization, sometimes in conjunction with criticism of the World Bank or unfair lending practices, as well as criticism of free trade agreements.
 Corporate rule is also a common theme in dystopian science-fiction media.

+Forms of corporatocracy

+Corporatocracy can manifest in different forms, varying according to the degree of involvement of corporations in the political and social sphere, for example: